Shea Butter For Feet: How To Use And Benefits

 At this point, the oils are taken out and boiled to remove any remaining liquid and any impurities.
 The impurities rise to the top and are removed.

 Shea butter is left behind.
-It is strained then left to solidify.
-At room temperature, shea butter is a solid and raw shea butter is an off-white or ivory color.
+It is strained and then left to solidify.
+At room temperature, shea butter is solid, and raw shea butter is an off-white or ivory color.
 It’s easy to spread and is a cream-like consistency.
 Unrefined shea butter created this way is full of nutrients and fatty acids.

 Read more about the differences between refined and unrefined (or raw) shea butter here.